lilychughes/FishLifeExonCapture/README.md

 # Step 2: Map raw reads back to representative bait sequences

 aTRAM gets better assemblies than other software, but for its first iteration, it is dependent on a reference sequence.
-We have many possible reference sequence, and if the reference sequence doesn't recruit reads during the first iteration, nothing assembles.To get around having to choose the right reference, we're generating a starting contig with the reads that mapped to the reference sequences in all_Master.fasta, which contains all the sequences the baits were designed on.
+We have many possible reference sequences, and if the reference sequence doesn't recruit reads during the first iteration, nothing assembles.To get around having to choose the right reference, we're generating a starting contig with the reads that mapped to the reference sequences in all_Master.fasta, which contains all the sequences the baits were designed on.
 This might be redundant in some cases, but tends to produce longer, more accurate assemblies, without having to choose a reference sequence for every taxon.

 This script maps the raw reads with bwa against the reference sequences that all exon baits were designed on, as well as coding mitochondrial genes.
 These sequences are included in the all_Master.fasta file.
 It then makes individual fastq files for each locus, with PCR duplicates removed.